karlamejia/Datasets/README.md

 * The weekly relative search interest data for influenza-related terms in South Africa were obtained from [Google Trends](https://trends.google.com/trends/)

 ## Geographic
-* The centroids of each country in the world were obtained from [Harvard World Map](https://worldmap.harvard.edu/data/geonode:country_centroids_az8).
+* The centroids of each country in the world were obtained from [Harvard WorldMap](https://worldmap.harvard.edu/data/geonode:country_centroids_az8).

 ## Miscellaneous
 * The week numbers for each year were obtained from [EpochConverter](https://www.epochconverter.com/weeks/)